-I didn’t hear the next few minutes.
-I was remembering times that I had gotten impatient recently.
-As more and more times came to mind, my heart was sinking.
-I knew I’d have to revisit this subject soon.
+I didn’t hear much of the next few minutes of Bible verses on patience.
+Instead, I remembered times I had gotten impatient recently.
+As more and more times came to mind, my heart sank.
+I knew I’d have to revisit this subject soon.Do you need Bible verses on patience?
+Or maybe encouragement from someone who got a wake up call from God in the area of being patient?
+Here's my story. #ThrivingInChrist #LiveYielded Click To Tweet

-I was dealing with the kids the next morning and the day wasn’t going as smoothly as I wanted it to go.
-I had a really important appointment to get to, and I was trying to get all the necessary tasks finished without becoming unglued in my stressful haste.
 One of my boys was being difficult.
 I snapped at him, followed immediately by declaring aloud that I wasn’t going to get impatient.
 I was catching myself right then and there, as the definition of patience came rushing back to mind.
 My son responded by saying, very patiently I might add, “Don’t worry, Mommy, we’re used to it.”

 Woah.
 Out of the mouth of babes….